 Mary Free Bed’s Center for Limb Differences specializes in helping young patients with hand, foot and limb differences.
-When it was established in 1946, the center was the nation’s first to focus exclusively on helping infants, children and teenagers live healthy and fulfilling lives.
+When it was established in 1946, the center was the nation’s first to focus exclusively on helping infants, children and teenagers with limb discrepancies live healthy and fulfilling lives.

 We help patients who were born with a limb difference or who underwent an amputation due to disease or an accident.
 Our team’s primary goal is to help your child to become as independent as possible in all areas of development.